Do You Have To Pick The Winner To Win?

 Let’s look at some of the basic core fundamentals of the market and understand why choosing a winner too early will only get you into trouble.

 1. You have total control - Picking a winner is literally gambling.
 You have no information and anything can happen.
-Why would you ever lock yourself into a team without actually seeing how they are playing and how the other traders are reacting?
+Why would you ever lock yourself into a team without actually seeing how they are playing and probably more importantly how the other traders are reacting?
 The object of the game is to create P&L from buying shares low and selling them high.
-With each new in-game event the price will move so you should be patient and let the game play out and then interrupt how the market reacts before making a decision to buy or sell.
+With each new in-game event the price will move so you should be patient and let the game play out and then interpret how the market reacts before making a decision to buy or sell.

 2. The game is not directly moving the price - Any and all price movements during a game are based on the other traders in the market.
 Just because a team scores does not mean their price will go up.
 This is an important aspect of trading the market and not the game.
 By simply picking a team to win you are ignoring the market effect of how the game is being perceived by the other traders.
 Your goal like we said is to buy low and sell high so anytime the market over reacts to an in-game event you have another opportunity to make a trade and profit off of other traders mistakes.